alv2017/Events-API/README/Readme.md

 python manage.py runserver
 ```

-3) Use any API client to access the API endpoints.
+#### Step 3: Use any API client to access the API endpoints.

-4) If you want to use Django Admin remember to collect static files
+#### Step 4: If you want to use Django Admin remember to collect static files

+Create directory called *static*, and run the command to collect static files
 ```
 python manage.py collectstatic
 ```